 - How I feel when anxious

 So this is something I’m actually going through at the moment.
 On Monday I was feeling pretty good, but now it’s Friday and I’ve accumulated lots of anxiety over the week.
 My mind has picked at things and proposed many questions to me.
 Most of them are along the lines of “Hey you know this thing?
 What if it doesn’t work out?”, “So this thing you have to do, why aren’t you doing it now?”, and “Oh look at this thing you’re doing, surely you’re not good enough”.
-Clearly there is some overlap with other areas such as self confidence, and it’s tailored to what’s going on in my life at the moment.
+Clearly my anxiety has combined with my low self-confidence, and it’s become tailored to what’s going on in my life at the moment.
 And that’s why it can be so difficult to deal with, it’s personal.
 Anxiety makes you question your decisions in the most personal ways possible, and it usually has the biggest effects when you’re going through some other feelings/events at the same time.
 This is why it’s important to take into consideration what other factors could be contributing at any one time.
 These can sometimes be obvious, for example you might have a big workload, or have just gone through a breakup, but in other cases it can be a bit harder.
-And when it’s harder to see if there’s an underlying cause/contributor to anxiety I find that it’s easy to let it sit there and progress into stacking.
-In order to deal with this the first step it to actually realise that things are building up, and once you’ve realised that, you can start to look into what’s going on in that big tangle of anxiety.
+And when it’s harder to see if there’s an underlying cause/contributor to anxiety, I find that it’s easy to let it sit there and progress into stacking.
+In order to deal with this, the first step it to actually realise that things are building up, and once you’ve realised that, you can start to look into what’s going on in that big tangle of anxiety.
 I find it helpful to think about the questions my anxious mind is asking me, and work backwards from there.
-So I’m actually at this stage at the moment, and I’m going to go through my thoughts and aim for a positive outcome:
+So I’m actually doing this at the moment, and I’m going to go through my thoughts here and aim for a positive outcome:

 - The anxious thought: “You’re never going to get a job in the field, you have no experience and you’re not good enough”.
 The cause: anxiety around uncertainty after graduating.
 Can I do something about it?
 Yes.
 Action: focus on looking for experience, this is the next step after graduation.